VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Preliminaries

 \subsection{Data and Notation}

-\begin{definition}[\textbf{AIS Record}] An AIS record $x = (\iota, \lambda, \phi, \tau, \psi, \theta, s, \eta, \chi,\\ d, \ell, \beta, \kappa )$ consists of multiple attributes.
-At its \textbf{core}, an AIS record is anchored by the spatio-temporal attributes and vessel identifier $(\iota, \lambda, \phi, \tau)$, representing vessel identifier, longitude, latitude, and timestamp, which jointly specify the vessel’s geographic position at a particular time.
-Other attributes act as \textbf{auxiliary descriptors}: \begin{itemize}[itemsep=2pt, leftmargin=10pt] \item \textbf{Kinematic:} Heading angle $\psi$, course over ground $\theta$, and speed over ground $s$ describe the vessel’s movement. \item \textbf{Status-related:} Navigation status $\eta$, hazardous cargo type $\chi$, and draught $d$ provide operational and safety context. \item \textbf{Static:} Vessel length $\ell$, width $\beta$, and type $\kappa$ characterize vessel geometry and category. \end{itemize} \end{definition}
+\begin{definition}[\textbf{AIS Record}] An AIS record $x = (\iota, \lambda, \phi, \tau, \psi, \theta, s, \eta, \chi,\\ d, \ell, \beta, \kappa )$ has multiple attributes.
+At its \textbf{core}, an AIS record is anchored by a vessel identifier and spatio-temporal attributes $(\iota, \lambda, \phi, \tau)$, representing vessel identifier, longitude, latitude, and timestamp, identifying a vessel and giving its geographic position at a particular time.
+Other attributes act as \textbf{auxiliary \mbox{descriptors}}: \begin{itemize}[itemsep=2pt, leftmargin=10pt] \item \textbf{Kinematic:} Heading angle $\psi$, course over ground $\theta$, and speed over ground $s$ describe the vessel’s movement. \item \textbf{Status-related:} Navigation status $\eta$, hazardous cargo type $\chi$, and draught $d$ provide operational and safety context. \item \textbf{Static:} Vessel length $\ell$, width $\beta$, and type $\kappa$ characterize vessel geometry and category. \end{itemize} \end{definition}

 \begin{definition}[\textbf{Vessel-specific AIS Record Sequence}] Given a vessel $\iota$, an AIS record sequence $\mathbf{X}_{\iota} = \langle x_1, x_2, \dots, x_T \rangle$ is a time-ordered sequence, where each $x_t$ is as defined in Definition~\ref{def-1}.
 The timestamps $\tau$ satisfy $\tau_{t} < \tau_{t+1}$ for all $t \in [1, T-1]$. \end{definition}